Evgeni6197/AD-BUS-STOPS/README.md

  ### 1. [Advertisement video 1 min]( https://youtu.be/Gvx-QFM5nvM ) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  [Detailed video 5 min ](https://youtu.be/86AK-NFmDu4 )

- ### 2. Distinctiveness and Complexity
+ ### 2. Summary

-   - It is a complete business project that could be used in real life.
-The essence of the project
-    is to present properly a commercial proposal  B2B.
+   - The essence of the project is to present properly a commercial proposal  B2B.
 There are two parts elaborated:
      - A product itself:
        - a website for customers of an advertising agency selling ad space on bus stops
        - a business tool for agency staff to track the inner workflow